 - In the German police series Tatort, Münster Kommissar Frank Thiel's assistant Nadezhda Krusenstern is from a German-Russian family that emigrated to Germany after 1990.

 - Alexander Herzen.

-- By that logic, half the Russian old nobility probably had a better claim to the throne.
-But between Peter the Great and Paul I, succession did not go by consanguinity; the czars had the right to name their own successors regardless of it.
+- Between Peter the Great and Paul I, succession did not go by consanguinity; the czars had the right to name their own successors regardless of it.
 Thus Peter the Great was followed by his widow, Catherine I (born Marfa Skavronskaya, a commoner).
 Peter III was a grandson of Peter the Great (son of his daughter Anna).

 - When you get down to it, due to the Romanovs marrying German nobility almost exclusively, Nicholas II was only something like 1/256th Russian.

 - Alfred Rosenberg, leading Nazi executed at Nuremberg, was a Baltic German.